Samarra: Modern era

 Samarra is a key city in Saladin Governorate, a major part of the so-called Sunni Triangle where insurgents were active during the Iraq War.
 Though Samarra is famous for its Shi'i holy sites, including the tombs of several Shi'i Imams, the town was traditionally and until very recently, dominated by Sunni Arabs.
 Tensions arose between Sunnis and the Shi'a during the Iraq War.
 On February 22, 2006, the golden dome of the al-Askari Mosque was bombed by Al-Qaeda in Iraq, setting off a period of rioting and reprisal attacks across the country which claimed hundreds of lives.
 No organization claimed responsibility for the bombing.
 On June 13, 2007, Sunni insurgents attacked the mosque again and destroyed the two minarets that flanked the dome's ruins.
 On July 12, 2007, the clock tower was blown up.
 No fatalities were reported.
 Shiʿi cleric Muqtada al-Sadr called for peaceful demonstrations and three days of mourning.
 He stated that he believed no Sunni Arab could have been behind the attack, though according to the New York Times the attackers were probably Sunni militants linked to Al-Qaeda.
-The mosque compound was closed after the 2006 bombing and a indefinite curfew was placed on the city by the Iraqi police at the time.
+The mosque compound was closed after the 2006 bombing and an indefinite curfew was placed on the city by the Iraqi police at the time.
 In 2009, the mosque reopened while restoration was ongoing.

 Ever since the end of Iraqi civil war in 2007, the Shia population of the holy city has increased exponentially.
 However, violence has continued, with bombings taking place in 2011 and 2013.
 In June 2014, the city was attacked by the Islamic State of Iraq and the Levant (ISIL) as part of their Northern Iraq offensive.
 ISIL forces captured the municipality building and university, but were later repulsed by the Iraqi army and SWAT forces after capturing the city and holding it for two days.
 The nearby Imam Dur Mausoleum, a historic mausoleum dedicated to Muslim ibn Quraysh, a Shi'i ruler, was destroyed by ISIL in 2014.